HimangiM/RepLAI/README.md

-# Learning State-Aware Visual Representations from Audible Interactions
+# Learning State-Aware Visual Representations from Audible Interactions (NeurIPS 2022)

 Code release for the paper Self-Supervised Representation Learning from Videos of Audible Interactions.
 This repo contains the PyTorch implementation and pre-trained models.